geky/ramcrc32bd/README.md

    Correcting 1 bit-error, $O(n)$, is much faster than correcting 2 bit-errors, $O(n^2)$, and 1 bit-errors are also much more common.
-It makes sense to only search for more bit-errors when a solution with fewer bit-errors could not be found.
+It makes sense to only search for more bit-errors when a solution with fewer bit-errors can't be found.

    This means ramcrc32bd should read quite quickyl in the common case of few/none bit-errors.
 Though this does risk reads sort of slowing down